OpenRobotLab/EmbodiedScan/data/README.md

 ### Prepare EmbodiedScan Data

+Given the licenses of respective raw datasets, we recommend users download the raw data from their official websites and then organize them following the below guide.
+Detailed steps are shown as follows.

 1. Download ScanNet v2 data [HERE](https://github.com/ScanNet/ScanNet).
 Link or move the folder to this level of directory.

 2. Download 3RScan data [HERE](https://github.com/WaldJohannaU/3RScan).
 Link or move the folder to this level of directory.